zachwen/MS-SPIN-PROJECT/README.md

-"This software was developed with support from NCSA through the Students Pushing Innovation (SPIN) program and this material is based upon work supported by the National Science Foundation under Grant No. DMR-1555153.
+"This software was developed with support from NCSA through the Students Pushing Innovation (SPIN) program and this material is based upon work supported by the National Science Foundation under Grant No. DMR-1555153."

+For a fully functioning experience, you mobile browser version must match at least one of the following criteria.
+Feature	 		Android	Firefox IE Phone	Opera 	Safari  Chrome Basic support	3.0		3.6		No support	12		4.2		50

 Molecules Visualizer----(2016 Summer Spin Project)